opensha/ucerf3-etas-launcher/parallel/README.md

 The [slurm_sbin](slurm_sbin) subdirectory contains many helper scripts which will make submitting and monitoring ETAS simulations much easier on HPC resources.
 You should add this directory to your PATH.
 Here is an example on USC HPCC, along with the other UCERF3-ETAS environmental variables:

-Put this in your .bash_profile script (replacing paths with your own paths):
+After logging into the server (in this case, hpc-login3.usc.edu), put this in your .bashrc script (replacing paths with your own paths):
 ```
 export ETAS_LAUNCHER=/home/scec-02/kmilner/ucerf3/ucerf3-etas-launcher
 export ETAS_SIM_DIR=/home/scec-02/kmilner/ucerf3/etas_sim